Woman seriously injured in 22m fall at Mount Maunganui

 "Luckily she became hooked up in some trees, which potentially saved her from falling another 50m onto the base track below and suffering more serious injuries."

-Pickett said the woman, believed to be aged in her mid-20s, was already in a stoke basket stretcher being assessed by St John ambulance staff when he and his crew arrived at the scene.
+Pickett said the woman, believed to be aged in her mid-20s, was already in a stokes basket stretcher being assessed by St John Ambulance staff when he and his crew arrived at the scene.

-Mount Maunganui lifeguards were also in attendance and took the firefighters up to the fall site on four-wheel-drive vehicles, he said.
+Mount Maunganui lifeguards took the firefighters up to the fall site on four-wheel-drive vehicles, he said.

+Kent Jarman, head of the Mount Maunganui Lifeguard Service's call-out squad, was one of those who responded to the incident.

+He said they were first alerted by St John Ambulance and helped take the paramedics, oxygen, a stretcher and other equipment up to the site.

 Firefighters assisted in carrying the injured woman down to a waiting ambulance.